NightKey/Server-monitoring-discord-bot/LOGGER/README.md

     Sets the loggers leve to be used from this point onwards.

+### set_folder(folder)

+    Sets the loggers folder to be used from thi point.
+It also runs the basic validation on the inputed path.

 ### log(level, data, counter = str(datetime.now()), end = "\n")

     Creates a log entry with the given level.